ladder/ladder/README.md

 #### Indexing Files

 Files that contain textual content (eg. HTML, PDF, ePub, DOC, etc) can be indexed when they are stored, again by mixing in the Ladder::Searchable module.
+This can be useful if you want to retrieve a File by searching for the textual content that it contains.
 Note that this requires the [Mapper Attachments Plugin for Elasticsearch](https://github.com/elasticsearch/elasticsearch-mapper-attachments) to be installed.

 ```ruby
 class OCR